Foster Care Abuse Lawyer

 File a Lawsuit for Sexual Abuse You Suffered as a Child in Foster Care and Get the Justice and Compensation You Deserve

-Dolman Law Group helps survivors of foster care sexual abuse to take legal action and fight for the justice, compensation, and healing they deserve.
+Dolman Law Group helps survivors of foster care sexual abuse take legal action and fight for the justice, compensation, and healing they deserve.
+Foster families are entrusted with the care of vulnerable children, but the challenges children face in these placements can be significant and require vigilant oversight.

 Legal Support for Survivors of Foster Care Abuse

 Survivors of foster care sexual abuse deserve to be heard and believed.
-The legal system can’t undo the trauma, but it can offer validation, accountability, justice, and resources to rebuild.
+The legal system can’t undo the trauma, but it can offer validation, accountability, justice, and essential resources to help abused children seeking recovery and justice.
 Our job is to make you feel as supported as possible during this process.

 We don’t just handle the legal work.
+We understand the importance of legal representation and have extensive experience representing children in abuse cases.
 We create a space for survivors to speak safely and clearly about what happened to them, on their own terms; and when they are ready, we offer them a path toward justice and compensation for all their losses.

 The number of organizations we have gone after for sexual abuse is quite sad now that I am recounting it.